encode/httpx/docs/advanced.md

 ## Calling into Python Web Apps

-You can configure an `httpx` client to call directly into a Python web application, using either the WSGI or ASGI protocol.
+You can configure an `httpx` client to call directly into a Python web application using either the WSGI or ASGI protocol.

 This is particularly useful for two main use-cases:

-* Using `httpx` as a client, inside test cases.
+* Using `httpx` as a client inside test cases.
-* Mocking out external services, during tests or in dev/staging environments.
+* Mocking out external services during tests or in dev/staging environments.

 Here's an example of integrating against a Flask application: